raspberrypilearning/321-make-mentor-guide/en/quiz1/question_2.md

  --- feedback ---

-Note quite, the **What next** step shows creators what they will make in the next project.
-It is a chance to motivate creators and get them thinking about the skills they will gain next.
+Note quite.
+The **What next** step shows creators what they will make in the next project.
+It is a chance to motivate creators and get them to think about the skills they will gain next.

  --- /feedback ---